-When Ambareesh Opened Up About His Drinking Habits, Craze For Cars & Much More!
+When Ambareesh Opened Up About His Drinking Habit, Craze For Cars & Much More!

 - Vishal Bhardwaj On The Censor Board: They Are Deaf

-Kannada actor and politician Ambareesh passed away yesterday (November 24, 2018) due to cardiac arrest.
-In a career spanning to over 50 years, he acted in close to 250 movies.
+Kannada actor and politician Ambareesh passed away yesterday (November 24, 2018) due to a cardiac arrest.
+In a career spanning over 50 years, he acted in close to 250 movies.
 He earned the titles 'Rebel Star' as his characters in several films had been that of a rebellious young man and 'Mandayada Gandu' as the Mandya constituency was his hometown and stronghold with a huge fan following.
 The actor was jovial, straight-forward and honest.
 He was known for his helping nature - he not only helped people in the Kannada industry, but also common people.

 Many of them might not know that the actor was a prankster and crazy about cars!
 Read on to know more!